m-decoster/iron-example/README.md

 ```

 Now, in the `main` function, we will start by initialising our logger and creating a pair of
-BeforeMiddleware and AfterMiddleware that is required for out logger.
+BeforeMiddleware and AfterMiddleware that is required for the logger.

 ```rust
 fn main() {